Research Service Centers UPPS No. 03.04.09

 c. reviews new or changed billing rates and units sold;

-d. with OCIR, conducts periodic reviews of the financial operations of existing service centers; and
+*d. with OTC, conducts periodic reviews of the financial operations of existing service centers; and

 e. ensures that RSC rates are properly built into sponsored agreement budgets and charged to the sponsored agreements.

-a. reviews and negotiates with the RSC manager, any changes to the rate;
+a. reviews and negotiates with the RSC account manager, any changes to the rate;

 b. makes final determination of the rate; and

 c. conducts periodic reviews of the financial operations of existing RSCs.

 *11.01 Reviewers of this UPPS include the following: